ShhravyaYerrmal/Infy_Store/README.md

 # Infy_Store

-It is an sample of store selling aeroplanes.
+Infy Store is an application used within a aerospace store.